maestro-server/webdocs/docs/installing/index.rst

     volumes:
         mongodata: {}
         artifacts_server: {}
+        artifacts_analytics: {}

 --------

 Spin up the API server in a different server
 ********************************************

-By default the client server uses the domain name to connect into server api, websocket and analytics front api; However if you like to switch this configuration you can use env vars the specific all endpoints.
+By default the client server uses the same domain name to connect into server api, websocket and analytics front api; However if you like to switch this configuration you can use env vars the specific all endpoints.

+By default access the client by ``//example.maestro``, the client will try to access the server api by ``//example.maestro:8888``, the analytic front by ``//example.maestro:9999`` and the websocket by ``ws(s)//example.maestro:8000``

 .. code-block:: yaml